Search results

 At the end of the book, Hao provides an optimistic chapter describing an alternative vision for AI.
 She argues for a model that’s smaller in scale, based on community benefit around the data contributed, uses algorithms more than scale, and pursues model outcomes that provide specific benefits in return.
 She cites a couple of examples, one being a community using AI to help preserve a Māori language by building a speech recognition tool to process audio archives.
 The book tries to end on this optimistic note, arguing that AI technology doesn’t have to follow its current trajectory (as outlined by CEOs like Altman and Amodei) but could be pursued in a more ethical way that doesn’t exploit resources and people at scale.

 I appreciated the attempt to end on a note of optimism, but I wasn’t persuaded by this last chapter.
-OpenAI started out with similar altruistic aims, with goals to allow everyone to reap the benefits of AGI rather than concentrate the benefits in small circles of Silicon Valley elites.
+The author seems to forget that OpenAI started out with similar altruistic aims, with goals to allow everyone to reap the benefits of AGI rather than concentrate the benefits in small circles of Silicon Valley elites.
 This altruistic mission is what attracted so many researchers and experts to OpenAI in the first place.
 But despite the altruistic goals, you need money for AI’s massive infrastructure and compute needs; you need enormous troves of data to train the models.
-As Olson describes, they had to basically compromise these ideas, making deals with Microsoft, Google, or other big tech, to accomplish their AI advancements.
+As Parmy Olson describes, they had to basically compromise some of their altruistic ideals, making deals with Microsoft, Google, or other big tech to drive AI forward.

 Anthropic, despite its emphasis on safety and alignment, seems to follow the trajectory it’s following because there’s few other alternatives, especially with so much competition, including from China.
-In short, it’s hard to see the smaller, niche-focused model winning out, especially as more people use AI tools for general purpose information (rather than just for highly specialized models).
-There wasn’t much acknowledgement that OpenAI started out with more altruistic ambitions and why those proved futile in this space.
+In short, it’s hard to see the smaller, niche-focused model winning out, especially as more people use AI tools for general purpose information (rather than just for highly specialized purposes).
+In that last chapter, there wasn’t much acknowledgement that OpenAI started out with more altruistic ambitions and why those proved futile in this space, nor much of a case for the smaller, community-focused models to be viable and competitive.
+The last chapter is a brief parting thought at an alternative rather than a deeply argued case.

 Conclusion